rapid7/insightconnect-workflows/workflows/Lookup_Vulnerable_Hosts_From_Slack/help.md

 After import, activate the workflow in order to trigger it.

+There is a settings step which can be edited to change the maximum number of vulnerabilities and maximum hosts listed per vulnerability which are returned.
+The defaults are 50 vulnerabilities and 10 assets per vulnerability.

 ### Usage

 *This workflow will trigger in any direct messages to your Chatbot **or** any message in a channel directed @ your Chatbot.
 Note the Chatbot must be in the channel in order to trigger the workflow this way.*